unibonn/htcondor-bonn/docs/_exercises/3_submit_first.md

 submitting the job.
 You can turn this off by adding `-disable` to the call to `condor_submit`, which speeds up submission - but then the jobs will go into `HOLD` state in case the files can not be written on the submit node.

-So usually, you will want to fix the problem:
+So you will want to fix the problem:
 {% highlight shell %}
 mkdir logs
 {% endhighlight %}